 The house of cards surrounding McCarthy, Cohn and Schine is about to collapse as we join Fellow Travelers for its fifth episode.
 But the collapse won’t just rock the foundations of McCarthyism; its ripples will threaten everything and everyone in its path in the most dramatic, emotional and shocking episode we have seen so far.
 In this episode, the trajectory of each person’s life suddenly and sharply changes in a whirlwind of intrigue, lies and manipulation.
 Here, the damage and horror of McCarthyism are laid bare as we say goodbye to the 1950s, and our characters’ paths divert, each carrying deep scars that may or may not heal with time.
 To say this is a brilliant slice of drama is an understatement; it may be one of the best hours of TV drama I have seen this year.

-Meanwhile, Hawk is searching for Senator Smith’s son, Leonard (Mike Taylor), who hasn’t been seen for the past two nights, only to find he has been arrested after being caught giving another man head.
-Hawk knows his action could lead to the downfall of Senator Smith and immediately starts planning a way out without ever considering the potential emotional damage he is about to inflict on Leonard, a man he has already stripped everything from as he took his place at Senator Smith’s side as an adopted son.
+Meanwhile, Hawk is searching for Senator Smith’s son, Leonard (Mike Taylor), who hasn’t been seen for the past two nights, only to find that he has been arrested after being caught giving another man oral sex.
+Hawk knows his action could lead to the downfall of Senator Smith and immediately starts planning a way out without ever considering the potential emotional damage he is about to inflict on Leonard, a man he has already stripped of everything as he took his place at Senator Smith’s side as an adopted son.

-Leonard’s story, a character we have only briefly seen up to this point, provides episode five’s dramatic clout.
+Leonard’s story, a character we have only briefly seen up to this point, lends episode five its dramatic clout.
 As Hawk attempts to ensure his police record is disposed of, Cohn has already gotten wind of the story and seizes the opportunity to blackmail the Democrat Senator into resigning.
 Here, we see just how unscrupulous Hawk can be as he admits Leonard, with his father’s approval, into a clinic specialising in conversion therapy.
 As he sits talking to the psychiatrist who runs the establishment, Hawk hears how aversion and electric shock therapy have been “proven” to cure sexual deviants.
-The fact that Hawk is willing to subject Leonard to this treatment as he places an iron wall around his own sexuality is disturbing at best.
+The fact that Hawk is willing to subject Leonard to this treatment, as he places an iron wall around his own sexuality, is disturbing at best.
 But the fact that he does it with a smile is downright horrific.

 Episode Six: Beyond Measure